BPJackson/jquery-examples/README.md

 ####Success Criteria
-* Understand how the pieces of the puzzle are put together
+* Successfully navigate through existing code
-* Change a major part of the existing jQuery example
+* Change the nature of an already working jQuery example
-* Add a new feature that improves/changes the functionality
+* Implement a working feature into existing code
+* Use jQuery to create a more fluid experience for loading images

 ####Examples
 * [Codepen Search for jQuery](http://codepen.io/search/pens?q=jquery&limit=all&type=type-pens)